alexboia/WP-Trip-Summary/README.md

 All of the above, with the following amendments:

-1. PHP version 7.0.2 or greater is required;
-2. xdebug extension is recommended;
+1. xdebug extension is recommended;
-3. phpunit version 5.x installed and available in your $PATH, for running the tests;
+2. phpunit version 5.x installed and available in your $PATH, for running the tests;
-4. wp (wp-cli) version 2.x installed and available in your $PATH, for initializing the test environment, if needed
+3. wp (wp-cli) version 2.x installed and available in your $PATH, for initializing the test environment, if needed
-5. phpcompatinfo version 5.x installed and available in your $PATH, for generating the compatibility information files
+4. phpcompatinfo version 5.x installed and available in your $PATH, for generating the compatibility information files
-6. cygwin, for Windows users, such as myself, for setting up the development environment, running unit tests and the build scripts, with the following requirements itself:
+5. cygwin, for Windows users, such as myself, for setting up the development environment, running unit tests and the build scripts, with the following requirements itself:
    - wget command;
    - curl command;
    - gettext libraries;